tsosi-org/tsosi-app/backend/tsosi/data/README.md

 Note that this step and the enrichment step are sometimes inverted, or an additional infra-dependent processing might take place after the enrichment.

-Each infrastructure has a dedicated repository with a README.md file describing the custom processing.
+Each infrastructure has a dedicated repository with a README.md file describing the custom processing, example [here](./preparation/pci/README.md) for PCI.

 ## Enrich entities with PIDs